 HIV/AIDS is prevalent.
-Exercise appropriate precautions if engaging in activities that expose you to risk of infection.
+Exercise precautions if engaging in activities that expose you to risk of infection.

 Other infectious diseases

 Water-borne, food-borne and other infectious diseases (including hepatitis, typhoid and tuberculosis) are prevalent.
-More serious outbreaks occurring from time-to-time.
+Serious outbreaks sometimes occur.

 - Use good hygiene practices including frequent handwashing.